moveit/moveit.ros.org/install/docker/index.markdown

     -v ~/moveit_ws:/root/linked_ws_moveit

-Use this option when you first create the container (or after deleting it with `docker rm my-moveit-container`), like this:
+Use this option when you first create the container (or after deleting it with `docker rm my_moveit_container`), like this:

-    ./gui-docker -c my_container -v ~/moveit_ws:/root/linked_moveit_ws
+    ./gui-docker -c my_moveit_container -v ~/moveit_ws:/root/linked_moveit_ws

 After the container is created, the folder will stay linked.
 So you can simply enter it on subsequent calls like this:

-    ./gui-docker -c my_container
+    ./gui-docker -c my_moveit_container

 Files created inside the Docker container are usually owned by root.
 Check and fix permissions, if you run into issues.
+You can execute `chown . -R 1000:1000` in the container to assign files to the host user, by replacing `1000` with your host user ID (which you can obtain with `id -u` on an Ubuntu host).

 ### Convenience
 The Docker container does not contain development and testing tools.
 You might want to install some in the container: